Vidrochka/Vidrochka/README.md

 - 👀 I’m interested in ... interested in fucking everything
 - 🌱 I’m currently learning ... everything
 - 💞️ I’m looking to collaborate on ... everything interesting (everything)
 - 📫 How to reach me ...
-Evgenuy1605@yandex.ru , shure, this is the best way
+Evgenuy1605@yandex.ru , sure, this is the best way